-Resume the Basic Instructions with Step 6: Cutting the pages.
+Resume the Hand-made Method instructions with Step 6: Cutting the pages.
 Remember to cut beyond the corners, cut straight, cut deep, and cut repeatedly.

 Flip over the cut pages and rubber-band them to the cover.

-Follow Steps 7 and 8 as normal from the Basic Instructions.
+Follow Steps 7 and 8 as normal from the Hand-made Method.
 In keeping with those instructions, flip over all pages that are cut clean through to all 4 corners, and leave any pages that are only partially cut.

 Pull up the waste paper in the center and discard it.